StatAI-Lab/StatProver_doc/README.md

 **Contribution 1.
 Retrieval-Driven Framework Refinement**

-StatProver retrieves reference cases from a database of **40,366** research-level statistical problems drawn from StatEval.
+StatProver retrieves reference cases from a database of **40,366** research-level statistical problems drawn from **[StatEval](https://stateval.github.io/)**.
 Through similarity-based retrieval and framework verification, the system refines the initial proof skeleton and improves the global structure of the derivation.

 **Contribution 2.
 Data-Driven Snippet-Level Self-Correction**

-StatProver also uses a large empirical fault repository containing over **80,000** error snippets, constructed from LLM failure trajectories on StatEval’s research-level data.
+StatProver also uses a large empirical fault repository containing over **80,000** error snippets, constructed from LLM failure trajectories on **[StatEval’s](https://stateval.github.io/)** research-level data.
 This repository supports fine-grained diagnosis and targeted correction, allowing the system to identify subtle logical gaps and proof errors beyond standard self-reflection.

 **Contribution 3.
 Interactive Proof Assistant Platform**